cds-snc/design-gc-conception/.github/ISSUE_TEMPLATE/component_documentation_template.md

 ---
-name: Component Documentation Card template
+name: Component Docu.
+Card template
 about: Template to use when creating documentation tasks
 title: ''
 labels: ''